Liam Chilvers: Preston North End

 Chilvers joined Preston North End on a two-year contract in July 2006, with an option for a further two years.
-He fitted in well at the Championship club, and made 49 league and cup appearances in 2006–07, finding his way onto the scoresheet in games at Ipswich Town and Barnsley.
-At the end of the season he signed a new contract, which would see him tied to the club until June 2010.
+He fitted in well at the Championship club.
+He made 49 league and cup appearances in 2006–07, finding his way onto the scoresheet in games at Ipswich Town and Barnsley.
+Preston finished one point outside of the play-offs.
+At the end of the season, he signed a new contract, which would see him tied to the club until June 2010.

-He made 31 appearances in 2007–08, and was a key first team member until he ruptured his Achilles tendon in a pre-match warm-up in March.
-A difficult injury that also required surgery, he was initially expected to be out of action until December 2008.
-However Chilver was 'impatient', and strived to return from his injury as soon as possible.
+Preston struggled for form in the 2007–08 season, which resulted in manager Paul Simpson being sacked and replaced with Alan Irvine.
+Chilvers made 31 appearances and was a key first-team member until he ruptured his Achilles tendon in a pre-match warm-up in March.
+A difficult injury that required surgery, he was initially expected to be out of action until December 2008.
+However, Chilver was 'impatient', and strived to return from his injury as soon as possible.
 A 'model patient', he returned to training in August 2008, a whole three months ahead of schedule.
 However, he still missed almost the whole of the 2008–09 campaign, and only appeared as a last minute substitute in a 2–1 win over Birmingham City at St. Andrew's on 25 April.
-He played 26 games in 2009–10, however manager Darren Ferguson did not offer him a new contract at the end of the season.
+He played 26 games in 2009–10; however, manager Darren Ferguson did not offer him a new contract at the end of the season.